Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 Well-designed circuits are those which use a particularly small amount of resources.
-With this high-level description, we can already see that aside from being a multicriterial problem, the magnitude of each criterion may depend on many factors like the properties of the (noisy) quantum machine or the choice of the classical optimizer.
-Instead of trying to quantify the quality of the circuit implementation through the very generic quality measures like noise-robustness, low running time, and the quality of the results, we will consider simple yet important cost metrics that impact the aforementioned measures.
+Aside from being a multicriterial problem, the magnitude of each criterion may depend on many factors like the properties of the quantum machine or the choice of the classical optimizer.
+Instead of trying to quantify the quality of the circuit implementation through ambiguous quality measures like noise-robustness, low running time, and the quality of the results, we will consider simple yet important cost metrics that impact the aforementioned measures.

 Let us start with the noise-robustness cost metrics.
 In order to diminish the effect of noise on the computation, it is desired to reduce the hardware computational resources of the quantum circuit.
 One of the most significant bottlenecks is the number of required physical qubits, so-called the width of the circuit.
-Reducing the number of qubits allows for using smaller quantum hardware, which, in turn, is more likely to yield coherent quantum evolution.
+Reducing the number of qubits allows for the use of smaller quantum hardware, which, in turn, is more likely to yield coherent quantum evolution.
 Furthermore, each gate introduces noise because of the imprecision of the device, and consequentially the number of gates should be minimized.
 Finally, the depth of the circuit, typically considered for all-to-all, linear nearest neighbor (LNN), or lattice connectivity of the qubits, should be minimized to reduce the decoherence~\cite{wang2021noise}.
 One should take into account that minimizing the number of qubits often enlarges the depth of the circuit.
 This trade-off between the depth and the width was observed for many problems and is of great interest~\cite{glos2020space,fuchs2021efficient,tabi2020quantum}.
 To combine these two metrics, we will consider the volume of the circuit defined as the product of the depth and width of the circuit.